Gochujang and Brussels Sprout Kimchi Sausage Rolls

 Guys, these are the best sausage rolls I’ve ever made and rest assured I have made many.
 Recipes on this site range from the simplest (just squeezing sausages into pastry, basically), to a version with venison, pork and sherry, or apricots and whisky-caramelised onions (still one of the most popular recipes on this website!)

-And now, here I am fermenting sprouts into seasonal kimchi and flavouring my sausagemeat with gochujang, which is a fermented chilli paste from Korea.
-Sounds mad, tastes incredible – deeply savoury with a funkified umami depth and honestly, if you can stop yourself from eating three in quick succession then you are a stronger woman than I.
+And now, here I am fermenting sprouts into seasonal kimchi and flavouring my sausagemeat with gochujang.
+If you can stop yourself from eating three in quick succession then you are a stronger woman than I.

 So I was compelled to share the recipe with you as soon as possible.
 You’ll need to make the Brussels sprout kimchi first but it’s so easy anyone can do it and then you’ll be able to eat that in cheese toasties and on eggs and so many other brilliant things I haven’t thought of yet for the rest of the festive season.
 Of course, you could use regular kimchi instead but the end result will be different.

-Yes, mince pies and roast potatoes and trifle are good but what your Christmas table really needs is a healthy dose of fermented Korean Funkytown, and I won’t hear otherwise.
+Yes, mince pies and roast potatoes and trifle are good but what your Christmas table really needs is a healthy dose of fermented sprouts, and I won’t hear otherwise.

 Gochujang and Brussels Sprout Kimchi Sausage Rolls Recipe